-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit arrangement letter dated February 8, 2019, for the preparation and fair presentation of the financial statements referred to above in accordance with U.S. GAAP. - 2.
+- 1. We have fulfilled our responsibilities, as set out in the terms of the audit arrangement letter dated February 5, 2020, for the preparation and fair presentation of the financial statements referred to above in accordance with U.S. GAAP. - 2.
 We acknowledge our responsibility for the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 3.
-We acknowledge our responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud.
+We acknowledge our responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud. - 4.
+Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable and reflect our judgment based on our knowledge and experience about past and current events, and our assumptions about conditions we expect to exist and courses of action we expect to take. - 5.
+Related-party transactions including those with Cook County, Illinois (the "County"), the primary government having accountability for CCH; other organizations for which the nature and significance of their relationship with CCH are such that exclusion would cause CCH's financial statements to be misleading or incomplete; and interfund transactions, including interfund accounts and advances receivable and payable, sale and purchase transactions, interfund transfers, long-term loans, leasing arrangements, and guarantees, have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP.